 By interpreting and applying election laws, the division helps uphold the democratic process.
 By logging data on past elections, it serves as chronicler and statistician.

-First and foremost, the division serves the Secretary’s most valued asset: The employees.
-Recruiting talented team members is Human Resources’ other core function.
+This division serves the Secretary’s most valued asset: The employees.
+Recruiting talented team members is Human Resources’ core function.